apache/spark/docs/mllib-naive-bayes.md

 Within that context, each observation is a document and each feature represents a term whose value is the frequency of the term (in multinomial naive Bayes) or a zero or one indicating whether the term was found in the document (in Bernoulli naive Bayes).
-Feature values must be nonnegative.
+Feature values must be non-negative.
 The model type is selected with an optional parameter "multinomial" or "bernoulli" with "multinomial" as the default.
 [Additive smoothing](http://en.wikipedia.org/wiki/Lidstone_smoothing) can be used by setting the parameter $\lambda$ (default to $1.0$).
 For document classification, the input feature